michalp0lak/Selgen/README.md

 ## Description
 The software is designed to evaluate batch of images generated with Selgen experimental design.
 Core of the software is mainly using methods of OpenCV library.

-Single image contains two trays of 10x8 holes.
+Single image contains two trays of 10x8 cells.
 This is region of interest (ROI) for further analysis.

 The goal is to evaluate spatial and color pattern of plant in each cell.
 For experiment "green" pixels are valid.
 What is "green" can be defined by user in **global_variables.py** as a thresholds for segmentation.